QiuYukang/5G-LENA/doc/source/nr-module.rst

 The values of the processing delays depend on the UE processing time capabilities and can be configured by the user through the attributes ``N0Delay``, ``N1Delay``, ``N2Delay``.
-Typical values for N0 are 0 and 1, whiler N1, N2, can vary form 0 to 4.
+Typical values for N0 are 0 and 1, while N1, N2, can vary form 0 to 15, and 0 to 32, respectively, with most common values form 0 to 4.
 For the scheduling timings let us note that each K cannot take a value smaller than the corresponding N value (e.g. K2 cannot be less than N2).